 - Place cake on a serving plate.
 Pour ganache over cake and quickly spread to edges.

-- Cut a small hole in a corner of a food-safe plastic bag.
-Fill bag with melted white chocolate.
+- Fill a food-safe plastic bag with melted white chocolate; cut a small hole in one corner of bag.
 Pipe thin horizontal lines 1 in. apart over ganache.
 Use a sharp knife to draw right angles across the piped lines.
 Refrigerate until set, about 30 minutes.
 Yield: 16 servings.